zozo0526/test_fe/README.md

 You may deploy with the deploy.py script, or manually deploy with the following steps.
 #### Deploy with deploy.py
 Because it uses python script to deploy, you need to activate the python virtual environment first.
 1. Activate the python virtual environment.
-It is recommended to use the env created by GMR backend project.
+It is recommended to use the env created by GenLab backend project.
 ```bash
 conda activate <virtual_environment_name>
 ```